lowRISC/opentitan/hw/ip/otbn/doc/theory_of_operation.md

 * Overwrite the state with randomness from reseeded URND.

 Note that after internal secure wipe, the state of registers is undefined.
-In order to prevent mismatches between ISS and RTL, software needs to initialise a register with a full-word write before using its value.
+In order to prevent mismatches between ISS and RTL, software needs to initialize a register with a full-word write before using its value.

 Loop and call stack pointers are reset.